 Once cleaned, treated and allowed to dry, fence panels should then be treated with a wood preservative, this will help to prevent future growth of mould and algae.

 Garden paints that are suitable for garden fences come in a wide range of colours and formulations.
 All are designed to colour and protect garden fences from weathering.
-Three popular products we offer are Cuprinol Garden Shades Paint, Ronseal Garden Paint and Barrettine Country Cottage Shades, both of which are ideal for wooden garden fence panels and posts.
+Two popular products we offer are Cuprinol Garden Shades Paint and Ronseal Garden Paint, both of which are ideal for wooden fence panels and posts.

 It's worth noting that there are a wide range of wood preservatives and exterior wood oils that also colour and protect garden wood and can also be used on wooden fence panels and posts.
 See our full range of garden fence treatments here.